Skip to main content

 Non-Blocking Initialization

-If you wish to render your page without waiting for the DevCycle configuration to be retrieved, you can use the enableStreaming option.
+If you wish to render your page without waiting for the DevCycle configuration to be retrieved, or your "user getter" to resolve, you can use the enableStreaming option.
 Doing so enables the following behaviour:

-• the DevCycleClientsideProvider will not block rendering of the rest of the server component tree and will trigger the nearest Suspense boundary while the config is being retrieved.
+• the DevCycleClientsideProvider will not block rendering of the rest of the component tree and will trigger the nearest Suspense boundary while the config is being retrieved or your user getter is being evaluated.

-• any calls to getVariableValue in server components or useVariableValue in client components will trigger the nearest Suspense boundary while the config being retrieved.
+• any calls to getVariableValue in server components or useVariableValue in client components will trigger the nearest Suspense boundary while the config and user are being retrieved.
 The component will then stream to the client once the config is retrieved.

 Conditional Deferred Rendering (renderIfEnabled)